 Kampala City presents an opportunity to study the output of emissions for the capital, the sources from which they stem, and the impact this has on the country as a whole and in sub-populations, particularly Kampala City dwellers.
 The relationship between Kampala's greenhouse gas emissions and its reliance on industry and resources, which are responsible for those emissions, is complex and intersectional and will continue to serve as a blueprint for Uganda's other major cities and rapidly urbanizing communities.
 Fossil fuels support industrial sectors, transportation, domestic use, and electricity generation (Lwasa, 2017).
-The infrastructure development course of Kampala City must be altered to include new patterns and goals related to reducing emissions to meet the country's promises to international collaboratives such as the NDC and to protect its citizens.
-Bamwesigye and Hlavackova (2019) found that in Kampala, structural barriers such as poor urban transportation planning, as well as cultural barriers such as gender norms, limit the ability of the urban population to utilize low-carbon transportation methods such as cycling within the city.
+The infrastructure development course of Kampala City must be altered to include new patterns and goals related to reducing emissions to meet the country's promises and goals to international collaboratives such as the NDC and to protect its citizens.
+One 2019 study by Bamwesigye and Hlavackova found that in Kampala, structural barriers such as poor urban transportation planning, as well as cultural barriers such as gender norms, limit the ability of the urban population to utilize low-carbon transportation methods, such as cycling within the city.
 This limits the ability of individuals to take part in personal action to mitigate climate change and discourages the use of climate-smart transport systems.

-Additionally, any climate change mitigation strategies implemented in Kampala must also take into account Kampala's contributions to the country's outputs.
-Kampala generates a significant portion of the country's gross domestic product.
+Additionally, any climate change mitigation strategies implemented in Kampala must also take into account that Kampala contributes heavily to the country's outputs, generating a significant portion of the country's gross domestic product.
 Given Kampala City's crucial role in Uganda's economic, political, and cultural spheres, prioritizing climate-smart development will have large implications for the future development of urban areas within Uganda.
-Thus, Kampala City presents an ideal opportunity to implement sustainable urban planning principles with climate-smart concepts in mind.
+Thus, it presents an ideal opportunity to implement sustainable urban planning principles to promote the development of urban areas with climate-smart concepts in mind.